-Work as a class through #1-3 using quick iterative cycles of Think-Pair-Share.

-- During the discussion of (1), ask students to think of variables that have numerical values but are categorical.
+- Work as a class through #1-3 using quick iterative cycles of Think-Pair-Share.
+(15 minutes) - During the discussion of (1), ask students to think of variables that have numerical values but are categorical.
 Some examples are social security numbers, student identification numbers, and area codes are all good examples. - During the discussion of (3), ask students to identify the variables, categorize them as quantitative or categorical, and identify which is the explanatory and which is the response variable.
 (Why is this important?
-It helps us find conditional percentages appropriate to determining if there is an association between the two variables.) - #4 (15 mins) - Start with a few quick comprehension questions to make sure students understand the table, then do Think-Pair-Share. - (2 mins) Call on students at random to answer questions such as, how many students took the survey?
+It helps us find conditional percentages appropriate to determining if there is an association between the two variables.) - #4: Start with a few quick comprehension questions to make sure students can read the table.
+(15 minutes) - Call on students at random to answer questions such as how many students took the survey?
 How many female students took the survey?
 How many students sit in the front of class?
 How many female students sit in the front of class?
 What does the number 47 tell us?
-The number 25? - o (5 mins) Think-Pair-Share with everyone working #4a and #4b. - (8 mins) To move more quickly through the rest of #4, divvy up the work on c, d, and e with different segments of the room assigned to Think-Pair-Share on different parts.
-Discuss parts f and g together.
+The number 25?

+- Think-Pair-Share with everyone working #4a and #4b. - To move more quickly through the rest of #4, divvy up the work on c, d, and e with different segments of the room assigned to Think-Pair-Share on different parts.
+Discuss parts f and g together. - Randomly assign students to groups to work on #5.
+Circulate to check their progress and intercede if necessary.
+(10 minutes)